Charles W. Mills: Early life and education

 Charles Wade Mills was born on January 3, 1951, in London, England, to Winnifred and Gladstone Mills.
 His parents were graduate students in London and moved to Kingston, Jamaica, shortly after he was born.
 He grew up in Kingston.

 Mills received a BSc in physics at the University of the West Indies in 1971 and an MA and PhD in philosophy from the University of Toronto in 1976 and 1985, respectively.
 His dissertation was titled The Concept of Ideology in the Thought of Marx and Engels.
 He endorsed historical materialism until the 1990s.
 While at the University of Toronto, Mills helped to unionize teaching assistants.

 Academic career

 Mills taught physics in Kingston from 1971 to 1973 at the College of Arts, Science and Technology, and from 1976 to 1977 at Campion College; he later taught philosophy at the University of Oklahoma (1987–90) and the University of Illinois at Chicago (1990–2007) where he was a UIC Distinguished Professor.

-Mills was John Evans Professor of Moral and Intellectual Philosophy at Northwestern University, before his appointment as Distinguished Professor at Graduate Center, CUNY, in August 2016.
+Mills was John Evans Professor of Moral and Intellectual Philosophy at Northwestern University, before his appointment as Distinguished Professor at The Graduate Center of the City University of New York (CUNY), in August 2016.
 He was elected a fellow of the American Academy of Arts and Sciences in 2017.
 He gave the Tanner Lectures on Human Values in 2020.